 Our Focus in Raising Puppies

 For puppies to achieve their full potential, careful attention must be paid to many details.
-There are three key areas that we focus on at Summer Brook.
+There are four key areas that we focus on at Summer Brook.

 The first area that we work on is with regard to cleanliness and preparing our puppies for house training and crate training.

 The second area of work that we focus on at Summer Brook is in providing an enriching environment.
 We expose our puppies to many sights, sounds, and situations.

 The third area we focus on with our puppies is providing beneficial human interactions.
 Our goal is to produce fantastic companions for families.
 We make sure that each puppy has positive experiences with a wide variety of people.

 The fourth area of work that we do with our puppies is with regard to preparing them for our Focused Puppy Training Program.
 We begin this specialized training just after puppies are six weeks of age.
 Well over half of our puppies stay for our Focused Puppy Training program.
 We’ve set our training program up to start as early as possible for those puppies going through the full program.
 However, it is beneficial for those puppies leaving at 7 1/2 weeks as well.

 Cleanliness from Day 1 and guiding puppies in where to pee and poop will help to create a puppy that is much easier to house-train than one who has been raised by a typical breeder in a more traditional breeding setting.
 Puppies, by nature, want to keep their den clean, but if pee and poop remains where they live, they will loose their natural drive to potty away from where they live and will become difficult to house-train.

 A Clean Environment and a Start in House Training